andriisoldatenko/asoldatenko.com/README.md

-# My personal python blog about some interesting things and talks on PyCons, meetups and development tips and tricks.
+# My personal python blog

+About some interesting things and talks on PyCons, meetups and development tips and tricks.